Share this article

 The best dog-friendly bars in Gold Coast

-Gold Coast’s bars welcome our furry friends with open arms.
-From craft breweries to cozy cocktail venues, these dog-friendly pubs in Gold Coast ensure your pups are just as welcome as you are.
+Many of the Gold Coast’s bars welcome furry friends with open arms.
+From craft breweries to cozy cocktail venues, be sure to put these dog-friendly pubs in Gold Coast on your itinerary.

 Burleigh Brewing Co.